Plumbing Automation Playbook: Paper to Digital in 90 Days featured image

 The Real Cost of Staying Manual

-A plumber charging 60 pounds an hour who spends 10 hours a week on admin is effectively paying 600 pounds a week, or 2,400 pounds a month, for the privilege of doing things the hard way.
+A plumber charging 60 pounds an hour who spends 10 hours a week on admin is paying 600 pounds a week, or 2,400 pounds a month, for the privilege of doing things the hard way.
 The software stack in this playbook costs under 80 pounds a month total.

 1. Phase 1, Job Management (Weeks 1-3): Replace your paper diary with a job management app.
 Every job, quote, and invoice lives in one place.